×

 If you have not spent a lot of time in Trinidad & Tobago, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "When deciding whether to buy or rent a home in Trinidad & Tobago, it is important to consider your financial situation, lifestyle, and long-term goals.
 Buying a home can be a great investment, as it can provide you with a stable place to live and the potential for appreciation in value.
 However, it also requires a large upfront investment and ongoing maintenance costs.
 Renting a home can be a more affordable option, as it requires less of an upfront investment and no maintenance costs.
 However, it does not provide the same potential for appreciation in value.
-Ultimately, the decision to buy or rent a home in Trinidad & Tobago should be based on your individual needs and preferences," said one person in Trinidad & Tobago.
+Ultimately, the decision to buy or rent a home in Trinidad & Tobago should be based on your individual needs and preferences," explained one person living in Trinidad & Tobago.

 What do I need to know when buying property in Trinidad & Tobago?